Your CPU Overheating? Reason Why And Ways To Fix

 Keeping your computer up to date is essential.
 Regularly scanning for malware and viruses using reputable antivirus software can help identify and remove harmful programs that may be using up excessive CPU resources.

-Furthermore, updating firmware and drivers to their latest versions can help address compatibility issues and improve system stability, ultimately reducing the risk of CPU overheating during startup.
+Furthermore, updating firmware, drivers and Windows to their latest versions (Windows 12 coming soon in 2024) can help address compatibility issues and improve system stability, ultimately reducing the risk of CPU overheating during startup.

 Rate this post